Editor’s Note: This post was updated on October 17, 2018, for accuracy and comprehensiveness. It was originally published on September 11, 2015

 Since many popular foods are so rich in carbs, it’s not very hard to refill your glycogen stores in a day if you aren’t watching your carb intake, or are choosing not to for a special occasion.

 By refueling on carbs, you’re replenishing your glycogen levels, and water is binding to it.
 So, you haven’t sabotaged your goals; you’ve probably put on water weight.
-Watch how fast you will lose this weight again if you reduce your carbohydrate intake.
+Watch how fast you will lose body water again if you reduce your carbohydrate intake.

 However, glycogen isn’t the only molecule that can retain water.
 There are others that influence your water and your weight, which leads to the next point…